-• Ensure transportation networks can accommodate the projected population and economic development growth and anticipated prioritized development areas within the Future Land Use Map.
+Ensure transportation networks can accommodate the projected population and economic development growth and anticipated prioritized development areas within the Future Land Use Map.

-- PlanningInsight Enhance Smithville's pedestrian, bicycle, and multimodal connectivity throughout the City and continue to provide opportunities for people to explore, exercise, and engage in sustainable, healthy movement.
-Create additional multimodal transportation opportunities throughout Smithville to reduce reliance on vehicular travel. - Improve Hwy 169 experience through a series of dedicated gateways and placemaking efforts while ensuring new development along Hwy 169 contributes to a high-quality corridor. - Enhance the east-west roadway connections in Smithville, reducing reliance on Hwy 169 and creating a more balanced transportation system in the City.
+Map.
+Enhance Smithville's pedestrian, bicycle, and multimodal connectivity throughout the City and continue to provide opportunities for people to explore, exercise, and engage in sustainable, healthy movement.
+Create additional multimodal transportation opportunities throughout

+- Improve Hwy 169 experience through a series of dedicated gateways and placemaking efforts while ensuring new development along Hwy 169 contributes to a high-quality corridor. - Enhance the east-west roadway connections in Smithville, reducing reliance on Hwy 169 and creating a more balanced transportation system in the City.
 The regionally planned expansion of Route 92 may introduce significant changes to the traffic patterns in the City.